Lake Overholser, the metro's oldest urban reservoir, was built in 1919 and was named for Ed Overholser, the 16th mayor of Oklahoma City.

-And don't forget about the Route 66 Boathouse on the lake's east shore.
+And don't forget about the Lake Overholser Boathouse on the lake's east shore.
 It offers OKC RIVERSPORT bike, stand-up paddle board and kayak rentals, and even lessons and coached programs.
-The Route 66 Boathouse is a great starting point for the lake’s various trails, which offer a gorgeous setting for running and cycling.
+The Lake Overholser Boathouse is a great starting point for the lake’s various trails, which offer a gorgeous setting for running and cycling.

-Lake Overholser also offers brand new RIVERSPORT Adventures activities, including a stunt jump free fall, an extreme swing, a climbing wall and a double zip line that are all open on the weekends until November 1.
+Lake Overholser also offers brand new RIVERSPORT Adventures activities, including a stunt jump free fall, an extreme swing, a climbing wall and a double zip line that are all open on weekends from March until October.

 Be sure to check out a couple of the other historical attractions in the area – Overholser Dam, located at the southeast corner of the lake, was added to the National Register of Historic Places in 2007.
 There’s also Lake Overholser Bridge, which was once part of Route 66.
 Opened in August of 1925, it was listed on the National Register of Historic Places in 2004 and now carries only local traffic.

 It's time to discover, explore and plan your great American road trip.